Have you ever thought about running a service-based business online?

 What does it take to run a seven-figure business?

-About four months into my business, I quickly learned that in order to maximize my time and energy, I had to eventually learn to outsource certain tasks, especially those that resulted in carpal tunnel syndrome (haha kidding).
+About four months after starting a virtual assistant business, I quickly learned that in order to maximize my time and energy, I had to eventually learn to outsource certain tasks, especially those that resulted in carpal tunnel syndrome (haha kidding).

 I am thankful that I have reliable VA friends around whom I can message right away and assign tasks to when I run short of time or when I feel like my time is best spent somewhere else.